In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prep and cook the seafood

-- Pat the tuna dry with a paper towel; season generously with salt and pepper.
+- Pat the tuna dry with a paper towel; season lightly with salt and pepper.

 In a large frying pan over medium-high heat, warm 1 to 2 teaspoons oil until hot but not smoking.
-Add the tuna and cook, turning once, until lightly browned, about 1 minute per side for rare, 2 to 4 minutes per side for medium.
+Add the tuna and cook, turning once, until lightly browned, about 30 seconds per side for rare, about 1 minute per side for medium.
 Transfer to a cutting board to cool slightly.
 Cut the tuna into ½-inch-thick slices.

 - Rinse and drain the scallops.
 Pat dry on a paper-towel-lined plate.
 Season lightly with salt.